This edition was updated: June, 2008.

 The pattern of ice at the start of freezing also is a diagnostic indicator of refrigeration performance.
 The very first ice to freeze should appear in a square spiral pattern that follows the refrigerant tubing path across the evaporator plate (you can see this spiral path by inspecting the bottom of the evaporator with a mirror).
 If the slab forms only on the outside of the spiral, and doesn't form in the center region versus the perimeter, or forms much thinner or much later in the center compared to the perimeter, then you likely have the very common problem of a leaky refrigerant system with a low charge of refrigerant.
 This partial spiral pattern occurs because the liquid refrigerant flows first into the outside of the spiral, and in a low-charge condition the refrigerant boils off before the it reaches the center of the evaporator.

 Another way to diagnose a low charge is to connect service gages to the system, and compare the pressures to the specifications on the service and wiring sheet.
 Having done this several times, I have discovered that simply watching the ice formation as described in the previous paragraph is the best evaluation of the refrigerant charge.
+The proper pressure values vary too much on ambient conditions and time into the cycle to be reliably diagnostic of a low charge.
+Indeed, the only sure way to know if you have a proper charge is to evacuate and accurately weigh-in a full recharge, while checking that you have no gross leaks that will lose significant refrigerant during the time it takes for refrigeration performance evaluation.

 It may be the case that in past service calls you have had an access fitting (also called a "charging port" or "service port") installed on the process tube on the compressor.
 I've never heard of one being installed from the factory; instead the process tube (a stub of copper tubing near the compressor) is crimped shut and soldered after the refrigerant charge is first installed at the factory.
 (This saves the factory 25 cents for a tiny brass fitting that could just as easily have been soldered there.)
 If you already have an access fitting, then you may be able to add refrigerant yourself using a auto air conditioner charging kit and 12-ounce cans of R-134a from Wal-Mart or an auto parts store, assuming your unit contains R-134a refrigerant (units made about 1993 or later) and not R-12 (about 1992 or earlier).
 The instructions above for properly recharging the unit require more tools and techniques than the casual do-it-yourselfer can bring to bear, but if you are in a mood to tinker, you can try just injecting what you guess to be an ounce or so of refrigerant at a time to see if the performance improves a bit (watch the evaporator plate spiral as I describe above, for several cycles).
 This may be all you need to get your unit back to peak performance, and if your leak is slow, this repair may last for quite a while before another schpritz is needed.
 A typical total charge is only 6.75 ounces of R-134a (about half a can from the auto parts store), so don't overdo it with the schpritzing method.
 An ounce or two should make a big difference in a slow leaker that was chilling at all.